Skip to main content

 A sophisticated analysis of the interaction between the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis reveals a complex network of neuroendocrine and peripheral signaling that extends far beyond simple resource competition.

-The inhibitory effects of on gonadal function are mediated by a multi-layered system involving glucocorticoid receptor signaling, alterations in neurotransmitter activity, and direct neural pathways that can induce pathological changes in reproductive tissues.
+The inhibitory effects of chronic stress on gonadal function are mediated by a multi-layered system involving glucocorticoid receptor signaling, alterations in neurotransmitter activity, and direct neural pathways that can induce pathological changes in reproductive tissues.
 This integrated system underscores the body’s profound ability to modulate long-term biological projects, such as reproduction, in response to sustained environmental pressures.

 Glucocorticoid-Mediated Suppression of Gonadal Function